fluent/fluent-plugin-opensearch/README.Troubleshooting.md

 Normalize `responseObject` and `requestObject` key with record_transformer and other similiar plugins is needed.

-### Fluentd seems to hang if it unable to connect Elasticsearch, why?
+### Fluentd seems to hang if it unable to connect OpenSearch, why?

-On `#configure` phase, ES plugin should wait until ES instance communication is succeeded.
+On `#configure` phase, OpenSearch plugin should wait until OpenSearch instance communication is succeeded.
-And ES plugin blocks to launch Fluentd by default.
+And OpenSearch plugin blocks to launch Fluentd by default.
 Because Fluentd requests to set up configuration correctly on `#configure` phase.

 After `#configure` phase, it runs very fast and send events heavily in some heavily using case.